DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widgets/ranks.md

 # Ranks Widget

-The ranks widget outputs a table-based list of your ranks as they are in your Dashboard.
+The ranks widget outputs a table-based list of your ranks as they are in your dashboard.

 **Widget ID**: `ranks`